- Food photography can be a pain at the beginning

 That leads to the next big issue which is related to focus and sharpness, too.
 I started doing food photography handheld, but that isn’t the best way of doing it.
 Because you need much more light when you are shooting at a higher f-stop number you have to put your camera on a tripod because you will have to shoot with longer exposure times.
 Which is doable if you are working with daylight.

 But then you have to put your camera on a tripod.
-And this will help you avoiding micro-vibrations caused by the mirror at the moment you are releasing the trigger, too.
+And this will help you avoid micro-vibrations caused by the mirror at the moment you are releasing the trigger, too.
 If you are shooting with a DSLR.
 If you are shooting mirrorless this isn’t a big issue.
 But it doesn’t really matter because of the longer exposure time you should put your camera on a tripod anyway.

 Food photography has its own peculiarities and difficulties